What is vulvitis?

 Who is at risk for vulvitis?

-Any woman with certain allergies, sensitivities, infections, or diseases can get vulvitis.
-Women may get it before puberty and after menopause.
+Any person assigned female at birth who has certain allergies, sensitivities, infections, or diseases can get vulvitis.
+They may get it before puberty and after menopause.
 This may be due to a drop in estrogen.

 What are the symptoms of vulvitis?